andrelohmann/silverstripe-apptemplate/README.md

 #### Updates/Extensions to Member Object

-If Extensions are added on the Member Object, a simple dev/build within the Browser does not work.
+If Extensions are added to the Member Object, a simple dev/build within the Browser does not work.
-In This case, got to the console, root directory of silverstripe and run the following command
+In this case, go to the console, root directory of silverstripe and run the following command

 ```
 php framework/cli-script.php dev/build flush 1